|Winter/Spring||2016||Inquiries: firstname.lastname@example.org; T: 212.305.7124|

 with Dr. David Albert discussing Cariology and Lee Somerville, RDH, MS, covering Trends and Treatment: Esthetics as a Gateway to Oral Health and Teenagers - What Their Mouths are Telling You but They're Not: Practical Information on Teen Health Issues.
 Held on Saturday - 9am-3pm

-with Dr. Jennifer Bassiur and Dr. Steven Syrop
+with Dr. Jennifer Bassiur, Dr. Steven Syrop and Dr. Michael Perrino

 Held in Midtown Manhattan.
 Also open to non-CDM participants.